Muster-Moldenhauer and Miller Genealogy

 I hope this information was helpful to you, I can send you copies of some of the original documents if your interested.
 Some of the originals I don't have are from the International Genealogy Index.
 Are you still researching the Moldenhauer side of the family?

-During our father's lifetime, he was interested in finding his relatives, but lost contact when his mother died.
-The only relative who did stay in contact (especially toward the end), was Uncle Ed Miller (1/13/1914 - 5/11/2000), first son of Emma Moldenhauer.
+During my father's lifetime, he was interested in finding his relatives, but lost contact with the family when his mother died.
+The only relative who did stay in contact (especially toward the end), was his half brother, Uncle Ed Miller.
 Ed and his wife Lois (b.
 October 19, 1912) had three children (Jeanne b.
 1931, Vicki, and Bob).
 Ed's grandchildren, Christina Musilek (daughter of Vicki) and Sandy (daughter of Jeanne, b.
 1965), are my cousins.
 Christina has a daughter, Kaitlyn Victoria Musilek, born June 3, 2005.

 Editor's note: I heard from Tina Wood, the daughter of Bob Miller, offering more details about the Miller branch of the Moldenhauer family.